[The Basin]

 Her mouth watered instantly, conjuring the taste of toasted sugar and velvet filling in her mind.

 She lingered a second too long, dragging her feet until the distance between her and Timoth began to stretch.
-Realizing she was falling behind, she longingly licked her lips then hurried to close the gap.
+Realising she was falling behind, she longingly licked her lips and then hurried to close the gap.

 But the audible grinding of her teeth caused Timoth to falter.
 He canted his head, eyeing her with growing concern.

-Or rather, she didn't hear him over the hunger clouding her thoughts.
+Or rather, she couldn't hear him over the hunger clouding her thoughts.
 It pulsed behind her glowing malachite eyes.

 The Basin felt even more suffocating with the stench of unwashed bodies and the fragrance of mana residue.